-A normal blood glucose level (BGL) can range between 4 and 8 mmol/L but this can vary from person to person. your doctor or diabetes educator will tell you the range of blood glucose levels that is right and safe for you.
+A normal blood glucose level (BGL) ranges between 4 and 8 mmol/L but this can vary from person to person.
+Your doctor or diabetes educator will tell you the range of blood glucose levels that is right and safe for you.
 Your diabetes team will also guide you as to when and how often you should check your BGLs and what to do if your levels are outside your target range.

-- Monitoring will also help you and your healthcare team make sure your treatment plan is working efficiently and make changes if necessary, to help prevent any long-term complications from developing.
+- also help you and your healthcare team make sure your treatment plan is working efficiently and make changes if necessary.
+This can help to prevent any long-term complications.

 Blood glucose meters

 There are many types of blood glucose meter to choose from, so you might want to talk to your diabetes health professional to help you find the one most suitable for you.
-To buy a blood glucose meter visit diabetesshop.com.
+To buy a blood glucose meter visit our online store.
 For more information call our Helpline on 1300 342 238.

 Although most blood glucose meters have an electronic memory, keeping a written or downloaded record from your meter of your blood glucose readings is also useful.
-Well-kept records can show patterns in your BGLs, which can help you adjust your lifestyle, and assist your doctor and diabetes team in making adjustments to your medications
+Well-kept records can show patterns in your BGLs, which can help you adjust your lifestyle.
+They can also assist your doctor and diabetes team in making adjustments to your medications.

 HbA1c is another way blood glucose control is measured.
 It’s generally part of the blood tests ordered by your GP at your diabetes review appointments.
 HbA1c looks at the amount of glucose that has ‘stuck’ to your red blood cells (glycated haemoglobin) while they’re circulating in your blood stream.
 Red blood cells generally circulate in the blood for up to three months before they are recycled and new ones are released.

 The result gives an average of glucose control over the 10- to 12-week lifespan of red blood cells.
-For most people with diabetes the general target is less than 53 mmol/mol (millimol per mol) or seven per cent, which indicates glucose levels have been in a range that reduces the risk of diabetes-related complications.
+For most people with diabetes the general target is less than 53 mmol/mol (millimol per mol) or seven per cent.
+This indicates glucose levels have been in a range that reduces the risk of diabetes-related complications.

 This check is performed generally every six to 12 months, but more often if needed.